msweet168/MusicPlayground/README.md

 Music Playground was created with SpriteKit.
 User Interface elements were created with UIKit.
 Graphics were created with Sketch.

+## Permission:

+Feel free to download the source from this repo and make pull requests to make Music Playground better.
+However, please do not post the project anywhere else without permission from and giving credit to Mitchell Sweet.

 Copyright © 2017 Mitchell Sweet